nlfiedler/zorigami/NOTES.md

     - tar file format
     - entry names are the chunk hash digest plus prefix
     - entry dates are always UTC epoch to yield consistent results
-* encrypted pack file format
-    - encrypted using pgp (RFC 4880)
+    - encrypted using OpenPGP (RFC 4880) using passphrase
-    - encrypt with public key, decrypt with private key

 ### PouchDB